philwhiles/frettler/README.md

 The Main class is my scratchpad for creating scales, chords and viewing them with the console views.

+The ChordView now calculates the open string fingering for a chord, but can still display all occurences using an alternate method.
+The open string chord diagrams are a WIP - it can handle the standard cases where the tonic is the lowest open string, but needs some more work - the B dim chord diagram is concocts has an unplayed middle string!

 Here is an example with color taken from the Eclipse ANSI console plugin:

 <img src="https://github.com/philwhiles/frettler/blob/master/frettler-ansi.png"/>